Top tips to consider when buying land for your home

 Are you an aspiring self-builder looking to build your dream home, but finding it difficult to secure a plot of land?
-New government measures will be enforced from 1st April with the aim to have readily available land to meet the local demand.
-But before you invest in buying land, there are some factors may want to consider.
+The Right to Build register may help, but it may not provide the ideal plot for you.
+In any case, before you invest in buying land, there are some factors you may want to consider.

 Buying land for the first time?